ionic-team/capacitor/site/docs-md/basics/using-plugins.md

+---
+title: Using Capacitor Plugins
+description: How to use Capacitor plugins, known as Capacitor APIs
+url: /docs/basics/using-plugins
+contributors:
+  - jcesarmobile
+  - dotnetkow
+---

 # Using Capacitor Plugins

 Capacitor ships with a number of built-in plugins, known as Capacitor APIs, such as [Camera](/docs/apis/camera) and [Filesystem](/docs/apis/filesystem).